suika3-community/suika3/BUGS.md

     - `D3D12NotifyImageFree()` must ignore textures created in older contexts.
     - However, the previous implementation did not store a context ID in `TextureBundle`, so it had no way to distinguish stale texture pointers from valid ones.
+- Cause 4: Timing of freeing
+    - In the previous implementation, the texture COM objects were freed automatically with `delete` operator to `TextureBundle` objects.
+    - However, to release the textures, a living D3D device is required, but it was already released at the timing of `delete`.
+    - The texture COM objects should be freed manually by `Reset()` before destroying D3D device.
+    - In addition, freeing `TextureBundle` instances should be deferred to the next `UploadTextureIfNeeded()` call because the refereces from `hal_image::tex` to `TextureBundle` should be alive until that.
+(We don't have a list of `hal_image`)

 ### Patch